Giving effective feedback

 This workshop is designed for staff who teach students and provide feedback on their progress and performance, for example, feedback on class quizzes, lab practicals, coursework, draft essays and online self-tests.
 In particular, this workshop is for staff who are new to teaching, and for those who want to review their existing ways of providing feedback.

-The session addresses a range of issues related to feedback, that is: effectiveness of feedback, student expectations from feedback, approaches to giving feedback and encouraging students to engage fully make use of feedback.
+The session addresses a range of issues related to feedback, that is: effectiveness of different modes of feedback, student expectations from feedback, approaches to giving feedback and encouraging students to engage fully make use of feedback.

 Imperial STAR framework

 This workshop is particularly suitable for those seeking recognition at D1 or D2 level of the Imperial STAR Framework.
 It addresses the following dimensions of the UK Professional Standards Framework (UKPSF) (at Higher Education Academy): A2, A3, A4, K2, K3, K4, K6, V1, V2, V3, V4.